michael2012z/BitBible/markdown/KJV/files/Job.md

 26. For thou writest bitter things against me, and makest me to possess the iniquities of my youth.

-27. Thou puttest my feet also in the stocks, and lookest narrowly unto all my paths; thou settest a print upon the heels of my feet.lookest…: Heb. observestheels: Heb. roots
+27. Thou puttest my feet also in the stocks, and lookest narrowly unto all my paths; thou settest a print upon the heels of my feet.

 28. And he, as a rotten thing, consumeth, as a garment that is moth eaten.

 ## Job 14

-1. Man that is born of a woman is of few days, and full of trouble.few…: Heb. short of days
+1. Man that is born of a woman is of few days, and full of trouble.

 2. He cometh forth like a flower, and is cut down: he fleeth also as a shadow, and continueth not.

 3. And dost thou open thine eyes upon such an one, and bringest me into judgment with thee?

-4. Who can bring a clean thing out of an unclean? not one.can…: Heb. will give
+4. Who can bring a clean thing out of an unclean? not one.

 5. Seeing his days are determined, the number of his months are with thee, thou hast appointed his bounds that he cannot pass;

-6. Turn from him, that he may rest, till he shall accomplish, as an hireling, his day.rest: Heb. cease
+6. Turn from him, that he may rest, till he shall accomplish, as an hireling, his day.

 7. For there is hope of a tree, if it be cut down, that it will sprout again, and that the tender branch thereof will not cease.